modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 PCB Soldering thoughts
 - I wish I had better footage of the actual soldering process, but not only am in just not that great of a cinematographer, but I also don't have a lense that can zoom in enough to show it off.
 So this is the best you're gonna get.

+# Conclusion
+- So I set out to design a keyboard that everybody loves, was I successful?
+You tell me...-